rrrodzilla/pathtrim/readme.md

    // at the top of your source file use pathtrim::TrimmablePath;

-   // TrimmablePath is automatically implemented for all std::path::Paths in scope let path = Path::new("/usr/local/bin/");
+   // TrimmablePath is automatically implemented for all
+   // std::path::Paths in the module's scope

+   let path = Path::new("/usr/local/bin/");

    let trimmed = path.trim_to_nth(1).unwrap();